Babies born in poorest countries still face ‘alarming’ risks – UNICEF

 In general, babies born in richer countries fare far better, but there are differences within countries.
 Babies born to the poorest families are 40 percent more likely to die than those born to the least poor.

-When her labor started, she and her sister made the long trek to a health center on foot.
-When her baby was delivered, he was small and terribly weak.
-She says an overstretched staff did its best, but by night the child was gone.

-“I felt like my heart was breaking,” James told UNICEF staff.
-“I had a name for the child but he never opened his eyes.”

-Since improvements to health care can be expensive, “it is crucial to invest the money in a smart way,” UNICEF’s global maternity and newborn program chief Willibald Zeck told AFP.
+Since improvements to health care can be expensive, “it is crucial to invest the money in a smart way,” UNICEF’s global maternity and newborn program chief Willibald Zeck told Agence France-Presse.

-That can mean something as simple as ensuring that a pregnant woman who has walked three days to a health care facility is received with “dignity,” so she remains long enough to receive proper postnatal care.

-But the dearth of expensive equipment matters.
-Zeck, who worked as an obstetrician/gynecologist in Tanzania, said women were often unsure how pregnant they were, and he would have to use his hands to estimate whether a fetus was premature or seriously underweight.

 Please follow our commenting guidelines.